 Most importantly, if you are two people or more, it is even cheaper.

-Next to Sentral is also the bus station, serving the entire country and beyond – like e. g.
-Singapore.
+Next to Sentral is also the bus station, serving the entire country and even Singapore.

 How to Get Around

 Once you’re in Kuala Lumpur, you can get literally everywhere by public transport.
 The worst thing that can happen is that you get confused and overwhelmed by all those choices.
 There is the Rap Transit and the Light Rail Transit and the MonoRail and there are all these buses.
 No matter which one you choose, it is really cheap and fast and comfortable.

 And to make it even more attractive, there are free shuttle buses, the so-called Go KL-buses, shuttling people between the most important tourist sites.

 Best place to sleep

-Accommodations are not very expensive in Malaysia so that you can get a nice hotel for about 50 bucks.
+Accommodations are not very expensive in Malaysia so you can get a nice hotel for about 50 bucks.

 A good location is e. g. around the Berjaya Times Square Mall.
 You can walk to the Bukit Bintang shopping neighborhood, even to the Petronas Towers.